robamu-org/tmtccmd/docs/gettingstarted.rst

 Example Project
 ================

-The `example application <https://github.com/robamu-org/tmtccmd/tree/main/examples>`_ is the best way to learn how this framework use and to get started.
+The `example application <https://github.com/robamu-org/tmtccmd/tree/main/examples/app>`_ is the best way to learn how this framework works and to get started.
 It shows how to set up handler classes for TC and TM handling and then ties together all components.

 Some explanation of classes and modules inside the example are given here.